-Math students who begin their journey into absolute value usually evaluate expressions with absolute value as “always positive.”
-That is until they encounter the absolute value of zero, and then their answers become “always positive or zero.”
+Math students who begin their math journey into absolute value usually evaluate expressions with absolute value as “always positive.”
+That is, until they encounter the absolute value of zero, and then their answers become “always positive or zero.”

 In our Elevated Math lessons we make it clear that absolute value is distance, and distance is always positive or zero.
-We begin in lesson M3.1 with instruction on negative numbers followed by problems, and then we introduce the concept of opposite numbers before explaining absolute value:
+We begin lesson M3.1 with instruction and problems on negative numbers.
+Then we introduce the concept of opposite numbers.
+Finally we explain absolute value:

 Here is how we do it: